Known to the industry as DFT, the post, color and VFX house is the first company to move to an entirely Blackmagic Resolve editing backbone.

 Another show, The 100, utilizes a remote color setup in the executive producer’s home, and remote conform and titling set up in AP’s office.
 “There's this thing, which I call ‘IT logistics,’ where you figure out how to get the camera RAW from any location to some kind of centralized, secure server, as quickly as possible,” Katrib explains.
 “We orchestrate all that as if it's just dailies, but it has to do with VPN tunnels, security protocols, having everything ready by 6:00 AM, as if it was just routine, but, of course, it's not.
 It’s a combination of multidisciplinary artists, like IT people working hand-in-hand with post people, to create a secure tunnel and to orchestrate the dailies process and, most importantly, to manage the camera negative safely.”

 Cloud services are interesting to DFT not just in eliminating inefficiencies, but also because object storage and the organizational possibilities of detailed metadata give DFT and their clients new ways to leverage previously stored content and assets.
-Currently, the industry largely relies on LTO tape storage technology, which requires a human to locate and retrieve clips and files.
+Currently, the industry largely relies on LTO tape storage technology, which requires for most cases a human to locate and retrieve clips and files.
 Retrieval can be costly, time-consuming and error prone.
 Coining the term ‘coopetition,’ Katrib says that many effects and post houses are finding themselves working together on many of the same productions, as well.